juliagoolia28/presentations/README.md

 ## FLUX 2018
 **Schneider, J.M.** & Maguire, M.J.
 (2018).
 The poor do poorer: how coming from a low-income home impacts brain and language development.
 Poster for the FLUX Society Conference, Berlin, Germany.

-## SRCD 2019
-**Schneider, J.M.** & Maguire, M.J.
-(2019).
-Word Learning and Brain Maturation Contribute to Vocabulary Variability Amongst low SES Children.
-In J.M.
-Schneider (Chair) The Neural Basis of Word Learning.
-Symposium conducted at the Biennial meeting for the Society of Research in Child Development, Baltimore, MD.

-## MPAL 2020
-**Schneider, J.M.**, Abel, A.D. & Maguire, M.J.
-(2020).
-Reading ability as a protective factor for word learning among school-aged low socioeconomic status children.
-Presentation for the Many Paths to Language Conference, Max Planck Institute of Psycholinguistics, Nijmegen, The Netherlands.